 FluentMigrator is to .Net what Active Record is to Ruby on Rails.
 FluentMigrator promotes writing the changes to the database as classes in C# which are then translated to database changes via migrations.
 These changes can be checked in to a version control system just like any code changes.
 This also allows you to run any version control operation on the change like diff, merge, roll back and forward etc.

 Flyway is a java based utility and is a favorite among the java crowd.
-It provides a command line interface, an API and hooks into Maven, Gradle and Ant.
-It has support for migrations, baselining, validating and repairing of databases.
+It provides a command-line interface, an API, and hooks into Maven, Gradle, and Ant.
+It has support for migrations, baselining, validating, and repairing of databases.
 Although it will baseline an existing database, it is more like a bookmark.
-I could not find any way or reverse engineering an existing database with Flyway.
+I could not find any way or reverse-engineering an existing database with Flyway.
 If you do decide to use Flyway to version your database, you may want to conduct api testing to make sure everything is working to your standards.

 Sqitch is written in Perl.
 The unique thing about sqitch is it does not enforce any rules of its own on the user regarding scripting language or numbering scheme. sqitch also has all the standard features that you would expect from a command line database version control tool.
 Beyond that sqitch is the only tool I found that has support for docker and firebase.